Community Cat Trap-Neuter-Return Program

 5. Post-surgery care and release.

 We recommend that caretakers wait to release feral sterilized cats until the following afternoon to provide recovery from the effects of anesthesia.
 Use a safe and comfortable place for recovery.
-Do not give any food or water until the following day to prevent vomiting and choking.

 Outdoor Cat Nuisance Solutions